 6. Improper shutdown.

-Follow the given methods and if those don’t work then try to download the wifi driver on a working computer, now transfer the driver to the affected PC and install the driver.
-Now you need to restart the PC.
+Follow the given methods; if those don’t work, try to download the wifi driver on a working computer.
+Now, transfer the driver to the affected PC and install the driver.
+Now, you need to restart the PC.
 Also, check the network-related Windows services and make sure they are enabled.

-1. If you have a desktop PC – Shutdown the PC and disconnect all the power, and remove the power cable from the wall outlet.
+1. If you have a desktop PC – Shutdown the PC, disconnect all the power, and remove the power cable from the wall outlet.

-2. If you have a laptop then shut down it and remove the battery, now press and hold the power key for 30 seconds.
-After that put the battery and start the laptop.
+2. If you have a laptop, then shut it down and remove the battery.
+Now press and hold the power key for 30 seconds.
+After that, put the battery on and start the laptop.

-3. If the laptop has a non-removable battery then shut down and press and hold the power key for 30 seconds and then start it again.
-If that doesn’t work then discharge your laptop completely and then do the power flush.
+3. If the laptop has a non-removable battery, then shut down, press and hold the power key for 30 seconds, and start it again.
+If that doesn’t work, discharge your laptop completely and do the power flush.